blurplejs/docs/docs/runtime/installation.md

 - npm (usually included with Node.js)

 ### Setup
 Create a `package.json` in an empty directory where your bots will live.
-The `package.json` needs to contain at minimum the `@blurple/runtime` dependency and optionally a start script and other dependencies (e.g. blurple bot extensions).
+The `package.json` needs to contain at minimum the `@blurple/runtime` dependency and can optionally have a start script and other dependencies (e.g. blurple bot extensions).

 ```json
 {